 Never take a good tomato for granted.
-That's the lesson folks out east learned in 2009 when the late tomato blight struck tomatoes across the eastern half of the U.S., dooming the entire crop.
-I felt their pain, remembering the year four days of a late-spring hard freeze nipped the blossoms on peach and apple trees.
+That's the lesson folks Out East learned in 2009 when the late tomato blight struck tomatoes across the eastern half of the U.S., dooming the entire crop.
+I felt their pain, remembering the year when four days of a late-spring hard freeze nipped the blossoms on peach and apple trees.
 That year?
 No peaches, no apples, for Missouri and Illinois.

 What's your favorite way to eat perfect summer tomatoes?Leave a comment, I'd love another dozen great tomato recipes!